-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-To comply with the EU Taxonomy,

-the criteria for fossil gas include

-limitations on

-emissions and switching to

-or low-carbon fuels by the end of
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2023.For nuclear energy, the criteria include comprehensive safety and waste management rules.

-rules.

-renewable power

-2023.For nuclear energy, the criteria include comprehensive safety and waste management other activities to make a substantial contribution to an activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance.
+directly enable other activities to make a substantial contribution to an environmental objective Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance.